 We are party to various legal proceedings in the ordinary course of business, the ultimate resolution of which is not expected to have a material adverse effect on our financial position or our results of operations.
 See Notes 33 and 35 to the Consolidated Financial Statements.

 Material contracts

 We are party to various contracts in the ordinary course of business.
-For the three years ended 31 December 2015 there have been no material contracts entered into outside the ordinary course of business, except for the contracts described below.
+For the three years ended 31 December 2015 there have been no material contracts entered into outside the ordinary course of business.